H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

   healthcare, or local resources.
-- **Partner roles** for organizations such as clinics, schools, or nonprofits operating within particular counties or service areas documented in PostgreSQL `gisdb` (port 5432).
+- **Partner roles** for organizations such as clinics, schools, or nonprofits operating within particular counties or service areas documented in PostgreSQL `gisdb` (port 5452 — ★ 91 GB PostGIS, 501 tables, 993 ZCTA centroids confirmed March 28).
 - **Curator and governance roles** for people responsible for reviewing background patterns, updating identity specifications, and adjudicating difficult cases.

-Each role is grounded in spatial data and institutional records so that Ms. Jarvis can apply rules that respect county boundaries, service catchment areas, and legal jurisdictions.
+Each role is grounded in spatial data and institutional records so that Ms. Jarvis can apply rules that respect county boundaries, service catchment areas (★ now resolvable to ZIP-code level via 993 ZCTA centroids), and legal jurisdictions.

 ---